doctard/sphere_jobs_test/README.md

 Changing the bounds/transform/sphere radius will respawn all the spheres with the updated info

 All of the jobs are burst compiled, so that should be turned on in the editor.

+sources on other code/references i've used here are these:

+https://allenchou.net/2020/01/dot-product-projection-reflection/ - sphere bounce on plane

+https://www.habrador.com/tutorials/math/4-plane-ray-intersection/ - ray intersection with plane

+https://github.com/Unity-Technologies/Megacity-Sample/tree/master/Assets/Scripts/Utils/KDTree - kdtree for sphere collisions with eachother

+https://gist.github.com/mstevenson/5103365#file-fps-cs - fps counter (fps is limited to 60 in build)

+There's a build in the "Demo" folder, for the purposes of making sure burst works.
+But most of the relevant features are more obvious in the editor